-A likely explanation is that it is very challenging to search the combined space of learning algorithms and their hyperparameters: the response function is noisy and the space is high dimensional, involves both categorical and continuous choices, and contains hierarchical dependencies (e.g., the hyperparameters of a learning algorithm are only meaningful if that algorithm is chosen; the algorithm choices in an ensemble method are only meaningful if that ensemble method is chosen; etc).
-Another related line of work is on meta-learning procedures that exploit characteristics of the dataset, such as the performance of so-called landmarking algorithms, to predict which algorithm or hyperparameter configuration will perform well [2, 21, 25, 32].
-While the CASH algorithms we study in this paper start from scratch for each new dataset, these meta-learning procedures exploit information from previous datasets, which may not always be available.
+CASH); we formally define it in Section 3.
+Despite the practical importance of this problem, we are surprised to find no evidence that it has previously been considered in the literature.
+A likely explanation is that the combined space of learning algorithms and their hyperparameters is very challenging to search: the response function is noisy and the space is high dimensional, involves both categorical and continuous choices, and contains hierarchical dependencies (e.g., the hyperparameters of a learning algorithm are only meaningful if that algorithm is chosen; the algorithm choices in an ensemble method are only meaningful if that ensemble method is chosen; etc).
+In contrast, we do note that there has been considerable past work separately addressing model selection [e.g., 1, 5, 6, 7, 9, 20, 21, 29] and hyperparameter optimization [e.g., 2, 3, 4, 12, 25, 27].